 - Rehabilitation therapies

-If neither the at-fault driver’s insurance nor your insurance company will cover costs associated with the accident, then you may be able to recover by making a bicycle accident claim.
-You will need to prove that the accident was caused by the driver’s negligence.
-Contact a Texas bicycle accident attorney today to advocate for your rights.
+If neither the at-fault driver’s insurance nor your insurance company will cover the costs associated with the accident, then you may be able to recover by making a bicycle accident claim.
+You will need to prove that the accident was caused by the driver’s negligence, which is much easier to do with the help of a good attorney.

 Damages describe the injuries that you sustained and any losses resulting from the accident.
 If you were hit riding your bicycle and experienced any injuries and/or damage to your bike, then you are most likely entitled to recover compensation.

 The two main categories of damages are general and special damages.
 General damages refer to any intangible injuries that cannot be given a specific monetary amount resulting from the accident.
-General damages include pain and suffering, mental anguish, and any other deficits that may have lowered your quality of life.
-Spinal cord injuries are a good example.
+General damages include pain and suffering, mental anguish and verifiable deficits that may have lowered your quality of life.
+The difficult lifestyle changes for a bicyclist and their household members after a spinal cord injury are a good example of general damages.

-On the other hand, special damages account for economic hardships that were experienced by the plaintiff.
-This includes anything that can recover money or give a monetary value, such as lost wages, diminished earning capacity, medical bills, physical therapy, and any other costs that can be attributed to the accident.
+On the other hand, special damages account for economic hardships experienced by the plaintiff that can be quantified.
+This includes anything that can be given a monetary value, such as lost wages, diminished earning capacity, medical bills, physical therapy and other specific costs that can be attributed to the accident.

-In rare circumstances, the plaintiff may be able to collect punitive damages.
+In rare circumstances, you may also be able to collect punitive damages.
 In these cases, the plaintiff has to show that the defendant (the driver) acted with gross negligence or malice.
-It is best to speak to an attorney about the details of your situation in order for them to determine if you are eligible for punitive damages.
+Did a witness testify that a driver seemed to hit your bicycle on purpose?
+It is best to speak to an attorney about the details of your situation to determine if you are eligible for punitive damages.

 Pay Attention To The Statute Of Limitations